koding/koding/go/src/github.com/docker/docker/docs/README.md

      	$ make AWS_S3_BUCKET=dowideit-docs BUILD_ROOT=yes docs-release

-### Errors publishing using Boot2Docker
+### Errors publishing using a Docker Machine VM

-Sometimes, in a Boot2Docker environment, the publishing procedure returns this
+Sometimes, in a Windows or Mac environment, the publishing procedure returns this
 error:

 	Post http:///var/run/docker.sock/build?rm=1&t=docker-docs%3Apost-1.2.0-docs_update-2:
 	dial unix /var/run/docker.sock: no such file or directory.

 If this happens, set the Docker host.
-Run the following command to set the variables in your shell:
+Run the following command to get the variables in your shell:

-		$ eval "$(boot2docker shellinit)"
+		docker-machine env <machine-name>

+Then, set your environment accordingly.

 ## Cherry-picking documentation changes to update an existing release.